-- a.
-USPS date postmarked - b.
-Email sent date of the mail - c.
-Fax date fax received per the fax transmittal - d.
-Drop off date of customer service receipt
+- A. USPS date postmarked - B. Email sent date of the mail - C. Fax date fax received per the fax transmittal - D. Drop off date of customer service receipt indicating it was not received timely, therefore, will not be considered.

-If the rent increase request is received after the 15-calendar day deadline, it will not be considered.
-A written response is to be forwarded to the landlord within 15 calendar days of receipt of the request indicating it was not received timely, therefore, will not be considered.
+If the rent increase request is received after the deadline, it will not be considered.
+A written response is to be forwarded to the landlord within 15 calendar days of receipt of the request